⚠️ FOR RESEARCH PURPOSES ONLY. NOT FOR HUMAN USE.

 Glutathione, Oxidative Stress, and Neurodegeneration

 Schulz et al. (2000) reviewed the evidence for disturbances in glutathione homeostasis that may either lead to or result from oxidative stress in neurodegenerative disorders.
 The review examined significant evidence that the pathogenesis of Parkinson’s disease, Alzheimer’s disease, Friedreich’s ataxia, and amyotrophic lateral sclerosis may involve the generation of reactive oxygen species (ROS) and mitochondrial dysfunction.
 A particularly important finding was that decreased total glutathione concentrations in the substantia nigra have been observed in preclinical stages of Parkinson’s disease, at a time when other biochemical changes are not yet detectable.
-The authors discussed treatment strategies to increase brain GSH concentrations, including glutathione analogs, mimetics, and precursors.
+The authors discussed experimental approaches for studying brain GSH concentrations, including glutathione analogs, mimetics, and precursors.

 Citation: Schulz JB, Lindenau J, Seyfried J, Dichgans J. Glutathione, oxidative stress and neurodegeneration.
 Eur J Biochem.
 2000;267(16):4904-4911. doi:10.1046/j.1432-1327.2000.01595.x.
 PubMed PMID: 10931172